 Previously, I was a Lecturer at the Department of Computer Science, Faculty of Science and Engineering of the University of Chester, UK (2015/16), a post-doctoral researcher at the School of Computer Science, Bangor University, UK (2011-2015), and a software developer with Intracom Telecom S.A., Greece (2007-2011).

 My research interests lie in the domain of human-computer interaction, and include mixed and virtual reality, information visualization, visual analytics and wearable computing.
 I am particularly interested in potential synergies between these fields within different flavours of human-data interaction, such as beyond-the-desktop visualization, ubiquitous/immersive analytics and immersive learning environments.

 In addition to my research and teaching activities, I actively contribute to the scientific community, reviewing papers for journals and international conferences, and serving on various program committees of scientific events.
 I am also a member of the IEEE, the ACM and the Technical Chamber of Greece.

 I would like to think of myself as an Electronic Systems Engineer.
 I obtained my MEng degree on Electronic Systems Engineering from the University of Essex back in 2001.
 Going back to my University days, apart from classes and modules I worked on several projects including Autonomous Robot Design in the VASE lab and Peripheral Device Interfacing.
-The later included developing GUIs to manage devices through Serial/USB connections and Core programming for Serial or USB data transmissions to Interface these Devices to PCs.
+The later included developing GUIs to interface and manage devices through Serial/USB connections to PCs.

 Since 2011 I contribute to Synthetic Toys, a virtual lab working on HCI/AR/VR/UX and Wearable Computing.
 Also, in the past I contributed to Innovative Frog, a small lab which was implementing Web Design & Web Applications.